Panaeolus Cyanescens Estero Isolated Spore Syringe – 10cc | Spore Genetics

 Known for its slender white stems, mottled dark gills, pale tan to grey caps, and deep cyan-blue bruising, this Estero variety is genetically distinct from other Florida Pan Cyans.
 Spores are jet black and highly visible under magnification, making them excellent for microscopy and taxonomy.

-Each syringe is filled under sterile conditions in a clean room using Bonsai Filtration flow hoods, then sealed in a BD Luer-Lok syringe for secure, contamination-free research.
+Each syringe is filled under sterile conditions in a clean room and sealed in a BD Luer-Lok syringe for secure, contamination-free research.

 -